-One of my personal favourite Halifax haunts is the churchyard at the Little Dutch Church on Brunswick St.
+One of my personal favourite Halifax haunts is the churchyard at the Little Dutch Church, opens a new window on Brunswick St.

 Set aside as a burial ground for the early German-speaking protestant community of Halifax in 1752, the tiny church and graveyard remain nestled, and almost hidden, below the looming apartment buildings of Ocean Towers.
 The site has been an important source of archaeological information, documented in several books in our collection.

 Cemeteries have long been a major resource for those researching their family tree, because they provide names, dates (and sometimes places) of birth and death, and often information on marriage links.

 The Local History Room at Halifax Central Library has a wide range of resources on the cemeteries of Nova Scotia.
 Many of these are locally published books, not available elsewhere.
 They will help you discover interesting family information about the picturesque little churchyards you can see driving all over the province.
 An example might be Our Ancestors, They Rest Here by Linda Gray-Leblanc.
 This book provides photos of each headstone in several small cemeteries in the Herring Cove-Sambro area.
 With an alphabetical index of names, it’s a resource that can save a researcher a great deal of time.

 For those whose families rest further afield, don’t despair—there are many wonderful online resources to find headstone information.
 One, often used by Ancestry.com, is the Find-a-Grave index.
 It’s a database of thousands of photographs and inscriptions from gravestones around the world.
 The only mandatory information to search is a surname, although you can also narrow down by first name, location, and dates of birth and death.

 The same line viewed from different sides

 "Life and death are one thread, the same line viewed from different sides." - Lao Tzu